Arthur Cushman McGiffert: Career

 A History of Christian Thought constituted a two volume work (1932, 1933) which established an American standard in theological studies and is still cited regularly by scholars.
 Among his other publications are: A Dialogue between a Christian and a Jew (1888); a translation (with introduction and notes) of Eusebius's Church History (1890; part of Philip Schaff's Nicene and Post-Nicene Fathers series); and The Apostle's Creed (1902), in which he attempted to prove that the old Roman creed was formulated as a protest against the dualism of Marcion and his denial of the reality of Jesus's life on earth.

+Family

+McGiffert was married with three children; his son, Arthur Jr., was an author and professor of Christian Theology at the Chicago Theological Seminary.